-This word brings to mind a calm assurance, an unwavering faith, and unchanging character in times of trouble.
+This word recalls a calm assurance, an unwavering faith, and unchanging character in times of trouble.
 1 Corinthians 15:58 (TPT) says, “So now, beloved ones, stand firm and secure.
 Live your lives with an unshakable confidence.
 We know that we prosper and excel in every season by serving the Lord, because we are assured that our union with the Lord makes our labor productive with fruit that endures.”

 1 Peter 1:14-16 (TPT) says, “As God’s obedient children, never again shape your lives by the desires that you followed when you didn’t know better.
 Instead, shape your lives to become like the Holy One who called you.
 For Scripture says: